brown-band/website/pages/constitution.md

 ### Section B: Section Leaders {#IIIB}

-Each semester, every section shall choose, by separate election, a Section Leader-or, if necessary, multiple Section Leaders to split the duties-in accordance with Article IV, Section B. Section Leaders will be expected to attend all Band functions.
+Each semester, every section shall choose, by separate election, a Section Leader—or, if necessary, multiple Section Leaders to split the duties—in accordance with Article IV, Section B. Section Leaders will be expected to attend all Band functions.
 In the event they cannot attend, they shall appoint a replacement on a per-event basis.

-At Band events, Section Leaders shall manage the section's music and instruments, reporting any necessary repairs to the General Manager.
+At Band events, Section Leaders shall manage the section’s music and instruments, reporting any necessary repairs to the General Manager.
 As mentioned in Article III, Section A2, Section Leaders will attend regular meetings to be run by the General Manager.
-They will ensure their section is together musically-including being prepared to play-and physically during marches and at events.
+They will ensure their section is together musically—including being prepared to play—and physically during marches and at events.
 Section Leaders are encouraged to lead cheers.

 Section Leaders shall plan one or more social gatherings for their section each semester.
 Section Leaders will encourage member retention by sending emails of pertinent information to their section and encouraging a personal, friendly atmosphere among section members.